 In Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A), "we," "us," "our" and "Pure Cycle" refer to Pure Cycle Corporation and all entities owned or controlled by Pure Cycle Corporation.
-You should read the following discussion in conjunction with our consolidated financial statements and accompanying notes, related MD&A and discussion of our business included in our Annual Report on Form 10-K for the year ended August 31, 2022 (2022 Annual Report) filed with the United States (U.S.) Securities and Exchange Commission (SEC) and the unaudited consolidated financial statements and accompanying notes included in this Form 10-Q. The results of operations reported and summarized below are not necessarily indicative of future operating results, and future results could differ materially from those anticipated in forward-looking statements (refer to "Disclosure Regarding Forward-Looking Statements" in this Form 10-Q; and Part I, Item 1A.
-"Risk Factors" in our 2022 Annual Report for further discussion).
+You should read the following discussion in conjunction with our consolidated financial statements and accompanying notes, related MD&A and discussion of our business included in our Annual Report on Form 10-K for the year ended August 31, 2023 (2023 Annual Report) filed with the United States (U.S.) Securities and Exchange Commission (SEC) and the unaudited consolidated financial statements and accompanying notes included in this Form 10-Q. The results of operations reported and summarized below are not necessarily indicative of future operating results, and future results could differ materially from those anticipated in forward-looking statements (refer to "Disclosure Regarding Forward-Looking Statements" in this Form 10-Q; and Part I, Item 1A.
+"Risk Factors" in our 2023 Annual Report for further discussion).

 We are a diversified water and land resource development company.
-At our core, we are a wholesale water and wastewater service provider, and we develop land we own into master planned communities.
-Our newest business is the development of single-family homes held for rental purposes within our master planned communities.
+At our core, we are a wholesale water and wastewater service provider, and we develop land we own into master planned communities, reserving certain lots on which we build homes for our single-family rental business.
 Both the land development and single-family home rental lines of business generate customers and usage fees for our water and wastewater resource development business.